tsdataclinic/mta/README.md

 ## to have the environment showup as a kernel on jupyter
 python -m ipykernel install --user --name {env_name} --display-name "Python ({env_name})"
 ```
+A Dockerfile is also available to run the project within a container.

 ## Project Description